lorforlinux/docs.beagleboard.io/intro/support/getting-started.rst

 Download the latest software image
 ============================================

-Download the latest Debian image from `beagleboard.org/latest-images <https://beagleboard.org/latest-images>`_.
+Download the latest firmware image from `beagleboard.org distros <https://www.beagleboard.org/distros>`_ page.
 The "IoT" images provide more free disk space if you don't need to use a graphical user interface (GUI).

 ..
 NOTE::
 	Due to sizing necessities, this download may take 30 minutes or more.

-The Debian distribution is provided for the boards.
+The Debian/Ubuntu distribution is provided for the boards.
 The file you download will have an .img.xz extension.
 This is a compressed sector-by-sector image of the SD card.

 |image0|